BranchMetrics/web-branch-deep-linking-attribution/README.md

 **callback**: `function | null`, Returns an error or empty object on success

 **make_new_link**: `String | true`, If true, forces the creation of a new link that will be sent, even if a link already exists

+A robust function to give your users the ability to share links via SMS.
+If the user navigated to this page via a Branch link, `sendSMS` will send that same link.
+Otherwise, it will create a new link with the data provided in the `metadata` argument. `sendSMS` also  registers a click event with the `channel` pre-filled with `'sms'` before sending an sms to the provided `phone` parameter.
+This way the entire link click event is recorded starting with the user sending an sms. **Supports international SMS**.

 #### Usage